SubnauticaModding/Nautilus/README.md

 ## Contributing
 Please read through our [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.
 We welcome all kinds of contributions.
-If you have an idea for a feature or a bug fix to report but are not capable of writing code, [submit an issue](https://github.com/SubnauticaModding/Nautilus/issues/new) instead.
+If you have an idea for a feature or a bug to report but are not capable of writing code, [submit an issue](https://github.com/SubnauticaModding/Nautilus/issues/new) instead.